 - to treat breast cancer that has already come back or spread

 All breast cancers are tested for oestrogen receptors using tissue from a biopsy or after surgery.
 If your cancer is ER+, your specialist will discuss with you which hormone therapy they think is most appropriate.

 Tests may also be done for progesterone (another hormone) receptors.
 The benefits of hormone therapy are less clear for people whose breast cancer is only progesterone receptor positive (PR+ and ER-).
 Very few breast cancers fall into this category.
 However, if this is the case for you your specialist will discuss whether hormone therapy is appropriate.

-If your breast cancer is hormone receptor negative, hormone therapy drugs will not be of any benefit to you.
+If hormone receptors are not found, then hormone therapy will not be of any benefit.

 If cancer has come back or spread

 Hormone therapy is used to treat ER+ breast cancer that has come back (recurrence) or that has spread to another part of the body (secondary breast cancer).
 It’s given either alone or alongside other treatments, depending on what treatments you had before.